-City staff shall solicit from vendors via posted notice, telephone request, mail, email, electronic bid platform or any other reasonable solicitation method, proposals documented in writing.
-If unable to obtain a minimum of three (3) proposals from qualified professional service firms, staff shall document that reasonable efforts were made to obtain proposals including, that a notice was posted for not less than three (3) business days; that there were no other vendors to solicit proposals from; or that they solicited to other vendors and one or more declined to provide a proposal.
+City staff shall solicit from an approved list of vendors via posted notice, telephone request, mail, email, electronic bid platform or any other reasonable solicitation method, proposals documented in writing.
+If unable to obtain a minimum of three (3) proposals from approved gualified professional service firms, staff shall document that reasonable efforts were made to obtain proposals including, that a notice was posted for not less than three (3) business days; that there were no other vendors to solicit proposals from; or that they solicited to other vendors and one or more declined to provide a proposal., staff shall procure by the best competitive value procedure (Section 3.30.140).
+The development and maintenance of the list of approved vendors will be established by the purchasing officer.